-Even with a committed relationship, women may not be prepared to completely change their lives for a child.
+Even with a committed relationship, women may not be prepared to completely change their lives for a child after discussing this with a partner.
 Whether they are putting a hold on their education, career, or other life obligations, this can be a major unexpected change.

 In cases like these, many women make the difficult decision to instead receive an abortion.